From Ohio History Central

 A.D.
 1650 to Present

-The Iroquois drove out the native tribes of the Ohio valley during the Beaver Wars.
+The Iroquois drove out the indigenous American Indian peoples of the Ohio valley during the Beaver Wars.
 Later, as the Iroquois tribes grew less powerful, other tribes from the east and south moved into Ohio.
 Shawnee, Delaware, Wyandot, and Miami are among the groups who lived in Ohio when the first European pioneers moved into this area.

-In 1843, the Wyandot Indians living on a reservation at Upper Sandusky were forcibly removed from Ohio and sent to live on a reservation in Kansas.
-The Wyandots were the last Indian nation to be removed from Ohio, so their departure marked the end of an era.
-Many American Indians, however, remained here as isloated groups or as spouses of European-Americans.
+In 1843, the Wyandot iving on a reservation at Upper Sandusky were forcibly removed from Ohio and sent to live on a reservation in Kansas.
+The Wyandot were the last American Indian nation to be removed from Ohio, so their departure marked the end of an era.
+However, Many American Indians peoples remained in Ohio as isloated groups or as spouses of European-Americans.
 On the 2000 census, 76,075 Ohioans identified themselves as either American Indian or as having American Indian ancestry.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.